activisthandbook/activisthandbook/articles/wellbeing/lgbtqia-inclusion.md

 ## **External resources**

 -   [_Tips for Creating a Safe Environment For LGBTIQ+ People in Your Organisation_](https://www.rw.org.au/creating-safe-environments-for-lgbtiq-people/) by RICHMOND WELLBEING (2020)

 -   [_How to Use Gender-Neutral Language and Why Is It Important to Try_](https://www.capstan.be/how-to-use-gender-neutral-language-and-why-it-is-important-to-try/) by PISANA FERRARI (2020)

 -   [_Why Is There Pressure To ’Come Out’ Before You Can Contribute To The Queer Movement?_](https://www.youthkiawaaz.com/2015/12/pressure-to-come-out-of-the-closet/)’’ by [Shambhavi Saxena](https://www.youthkiawaaz.com/author/shambhavi_saxena_1/) (2015)

+## Attribution

+This article was created during “[Pizza & Write-a-thon](/writeathon)” a joint project between Activist Handbook and [Federation of Young European Greens](https://fyeg.org/)